eka-care/KARMA-OpenMedEvalKit/docs/api-reference/models.md

 ## Base Classes

-### BaseHFModel
+### BaseModel

-The foundation for all HuggingFace-based models in KARMA.
+The foundation for all models in KARMA.

 ::: karma.models.base_model_abs.BaseModel
     options: